Grief sucks. Really bad.

 Of course, we were all sad, heartbroken and in disbelief, but I think numb might be the right emotion in that moment.
 The fact was that her body was failing her, and heroic measures would only prolong the inevitable, and we knew she would not have any quality of life.
 She had already been suffering for a while, so we knew this.
 Without a doubt, we were all confident of what she would want us to do at this moment.
 I can’t tell you how excited she was to get to meet Joshua, and when he left this planet, she was ready to go too.
 We went and said our good-byes to her, held her hand, kissed her cheek, and waited.

-We walked out of that hospital early the next morning, just 10 days after Joshua passed away, knowing she was also with the Lord.
+We walked out of that hospital early the next morning, just 10 days after Joshua passed away, and 10 days before Christmas, knowing she was also with the Lord and we were fixing to go through our favorite day of the year immediately following not just 1, but 2 major losses.

 Once again, we all had a meeting with the same funeral home to make the arrangements.
 We were only 20 and 22 years old, and yet, within 10-days’ time, we had planned 2 funerals.